Spherical functions on spherical varieties: Introduction

 \subsection{Assumptions and notation}

 All our schemes, subgroups etc.\ are over $\mathfrak o$ unless otherwise specified.
 However, when we talk about ``varieties'' we mean ``over $k$'', i.e.\ the fibers of the schemes over $\spec k$, unless otherwise specified.
 The group $\GG$ is assumed reductive, split and with connected fibers over $\spec \mathfrak o$.
 We also assume that the derived group of $\GG$ is simply connected (which causes no harm to generality, since we can always replace the action of a reductive group on a given variety by the action of a finite cover whose derived group is simply connected).
 We fix throughout a Borel subgroup $\BB$ with unipotent radical $\UU$ and a maximal split torus $\AA\subset\BB$.
 The choice of $\AA$ will be explained in \S\ref{torus}.
 The group $\AA(\mathfrak o)$ will also be denoted by $A_0$, and similarly $B_0=\BB(\mathfrak o)$, $U_0=\UU(\mathfrak o)$.
 The complex torus of unramified characters of $A$ is denoted by $A^*$.
-The Weyl group is denoted by $W$, roots are generally denoted by small Greek letters $\alpha,\beta$ etc.\ and the corresponding co-roots by $\check\alpha, \check\beta$ etc. Similarly, $\rho$ denotes half the sum of positive roots and $\check\rho$ denotes half the sum of positive co-roots.
-We will be using exponential notation for characters of tori, e.g.\ $e^{\alpha}$.
-The real part $\Re(\chi)$ of the character $\chi=e^\theta$ of a torus is, by definition, the real part of $\theta$.
-We denote by $\Phi$, $\Phi^+$ and $\Delta$ the sets of roots, positive roots, and simple positive roots, respectively (for our choice of Borel).
-The parabolic corresponding to a set of simple positive roots $\{\alpha,\beta,\dots\}$ will be denoted by $\PP_{\alpha\beta\dots}$.
-We denote by $\Gm$, $\Ga$ the multiplicative, resp.\ additive group and by $\mathbb A^n$ the $n$-dimensional affine space, sometimes with an index denoting chosen coordinates for this space.
-For a subgroup $\MM$ we will denote by $\mathcal Z(\MM)$ its center, by $\mathcal N(\MM)$ (or $\mathcal N_{\GG}(\MM)$, when the ambient group $\GG$ is not clear from the context) its normalizer, by $\mathcal R(\MM)$ its radical, by $\UU_M$ its unipotent radical and by $\mathfrak d_M$ its modular character (the quotient of a right- by a left-invariant volume form), considered as a character of $\mathcal N(\MM)$.
-We denote by $\delta_M$ the absolute value of $\mathfrak d_M$, and $\delta_B$ will simply be denoted by $\delta$.
-In \ref{ssinvariants} we will introduce a Levi subgroup $\LL(\XX)$; for notational simplicity, the modular character of $\LL(\XX)\cap \BB$ will be denoted by $\mathfrak d_{(X)}$ (resp.\ $\delta_{(X)}$ for its absolute value).
-We denote $K=\GG(\mathfrak o)$, and $J=$ the standard Iwahori subgroup (the inverse image of $\BB(\FF_q)$ under the reduction map $K\to\GG(\FF_q)$).
-A represenation $\pi$ of $G$ will be called ``unramified'' if $\pi^K\ne 0$.